 There are so many necessary details to make any community run smoothly, effectively and with accountability.

 These committees and teams shape our mission together, insuring a quality of service.

-The Committee on Ministry enables the healthy ministry of our pastors and congregations.
+The Commission on Ministry enables the healthy ministry of our pastors and congregations.
 The committee prayerfully and conscientiously seeks to:

 1. Listen with congregations as they seek God’s voice in their pastoral searches.

 2. Validate pastors who are called to specialized ministries.

 3. Serve as the fellowship of accountability for healthy and balanced relationships between parishes and pastors.